The Founder of HEXO (HEXO) is Selling Shares

 Based on HEXO’s latest earnings report for the quarter ending April 30, the company posted quarterly revenue of $22.13 million and GAAP net loss of -$19,519,000.
 In comparison, last year the company earned revenue of $13.02 million and had a GAAP net loss of $7.75 million.
 The company has a one-year high of $4.95 and a one-year low of $0.35.

-Based on 9 analyst ratings, the analyst consensus is Hold with an average price target of $0.94, reflecting a -24.5% downside.
-Four different firms, including Cantor Fitzgerald and Jefferies, currently also have a Sell rating on the stock.
+Based on 9 analyst ratings, the analyst consensus is Hold with an average price target of $0.94, reflecting a -26.6% downside.
+Four different firms, including Cantor Fitzgerald and Stifel Nicolaus, currently also have a Sell rating on the stock.

+The insider sentiment on HEXO has been positive according to 10 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.